At Venture Up Ltd., your privacy is important to us and we are committed to protecting and safeguarding your data privacy rights.

 - When you visit our website there is certain information that we may automatically collect, whether or not you decide to use our services.
 This includes your IP address, the date and the times and frequency with which you access the website and the way you browse its content.
 We will also collect data from you when you contact us via the website, for example by using the ‘contact us’ or ‘enquiry’ function.

 - We collect your data automatically via cookies, in line with cookie settings in your browser.
-If you are also a Candidate or Client of Venture Up Ltd., we may use data from your use of our websites to enhance other aspects of our communications with or service to you.
+If you are also a candidate or client of Venture Up Ltd., we may use data from your use of our websites to enhance other aspects of our communications/service with you.

-We will always endeavour to provide Clients with the best talent in the marketplace and share market intelligence and resources to help improve your business.
-Given the niche nature of Venture Up Ltd. services, we will also reach out to prospective clients to keep them informed about the talent market and provide value-adding consultative resources.
+We will always endeavour to provide clients with the best talent in the marketplace and share market intelligence and resources to help improve your business.
+Given the niche nature of Venture Up Ltd.’s services, we will also reach out to prospective clients to keep them informed about the talent market and provide value-adding consultative resources.